AyushTadas/World_layoffs_Analysis_using_SQL/README.md

 Calculate rolling totals of layoffs over time to understand the overall trend.

-Data Cleaning Process
+## Data Cleaning Process
 The data cleaning process was structured into four key steps:

-Removing Duplicates: A staging table was created to work with the data without altering the original table.
+**Removing Duplicates**: A staging table was created to work with the data without altering the original table.
 Using a ROW_NUMBER() window function partitioned by key columns, duplicate rows were identified and then removed from the staging table.

-Standardizing Data: Various standardization tasks were performed:
+**Standardizing Data**: Various standardization tasks were performed:

 Leading and trailing spaces were removed.